Zhu Ci: Rebellion

 The declaration had the effect of causing officials to come out of hiding and report to Zhu.
 Some suggested to Zhu that he welcome Emperor Dezong back to Chang'an—which visibly displeased him.
 Seeing this, some of the officials loyal to Emperor Dezong began to flee.
 Meanwhile, the official Yuan Xiu (源休), who believed himself to be highly capable but who had been blocked off from becoming chancellor by Emperor Dezong's trusted chancellor Lu Qi, became a chief strategist for Zhu, and he suggested that Zhu take the throne himself.
 Also becoming close associates of Zhu were the chancellor Li Zhongchen and the minister Zhang Guangsheng (張光晟).
 Yao also joined Zhu's party.
-Meanwhile, believing that Duan Xiushi would be similarly disaffected, Zhu also summoned him and made him a member of this inner circle, although Duan was secretly plotting to assassinate Zhu and welcome Emperor Dezong back to Chang'an.
+Meanwhile, believing that Duan Xiushi would be similarly disaffected, Zhu also summoned him and made him a member of this inner circle or cabal, although Duan was secretly plotting to assassinate Zhu and welcome Emperor Dezong back to Chang'an.

 Wanting to eliminate Emperor Dezong as a threat, Zhu commissioned Yao's subordinate Han Min (韓旻) with 3,000 soldiers to head to Fengtian—ostensibly to welcome Emperor Dezong back to Chang'an, but instead with instruction to launch a surprise attack.
 After Han's departure, Duan had his associate Qi Lingyue (岐靈岳) forge an order from Yao ordering Han to return to Chang'an, thus aborting the attack.
 Meanwhile, Zhu had convened a meeting with Li Zhongchen, Yuan, Yao, and Duan, to discuss plans for him to take the throne.
 At the meeting, Duan tried to assassinate Zhu, but failed.
 Duan was killed by Zhu's guards despite Zhu's attempt to spare him.
 On November 6, Zhu declared himself the emperor of a new state of Qin.
 He made Yao, Li Zhongchen, and Yuan his chancellors, and Zhu Tao crown prince.